 NC Wesleyan University's emergency alerts are delivered using Blackboard Connect, a mass notification system.
 This system allows students, faculty, staff, and permanent contractors to receive text messages on cell phones, email accounts, text and other "smart" communications devices.
 The University uses the emergency alert system's "emergency messaging" only for critical incidents and emergencies as described in the emergency plan.
-The system also has an administrative messaging system for non-emergency messages such as snow delays, minor power outages, weather advisories, etc. When an immediate notification is warranted, the alert system will be initiated without delay
+The system also has an administrative messaging system for non-emergency messages such as snow delays, minor power outages, weather advisories, etc. These notifications are sent out as "Bishop Advisories".
+When an immediate notification is warranted, the alert system will be initiated without delay

-Timely warnings are delivered with alternate notification systems such as mass emails, posts on the University website, and/or postings on the University's social media accounts.
+Timely warnings maybe delivered with alternate notification systems such as mass emails, posts on the University website, and/or postings on the University's social media accounts.